Teaching EFL and ESL Students: Strategies to Improve Writing Skills

 1. Remedial Instruction:

-It is unrealistic to expect a 6th grade EFL or ESL student to immediately write a coherent paragraph with a topic sentence, supporting facts, and a summary sentence.
-If a 6th grade student could do this, our lives would be so much easier.
+It is unrealistic to expect a sixth-grade EFL or ESL student to immediately write a coherent paragraph with a topic sentence, supporting facts, and a summary sentence.
+If a sixth-grade student could do this, our lives would be so much easier.
 Bearing this in mind, we must take a step back and give remedial instruction.
 This remedial instruction would include: reviewing and introducing new vocabulary; reviewing grammar, spelling, punctuation, and capitalization; making simple sentences; and combining, reorganizing, subtracting, and adding sentences.

-Most students can not write well because they have not listened, spoken, and read extensively where they can acquire facts, opinions, ideas, and lots of new vocabulary.
+Most students can not write well because they have not listened, spoken, and read extensively where they can acquire facts, opinions, ideas, and much new vocabulary.
 In remedial instruction, the student would do a lot of listening, speaking, and reading in addition to writing.
-The presentation of model paragraphs and dialogs is an excellent way to introduce and review key vocabulary used in writing.
+The presentation of model paragraphs and dialogs is an excellent way to introduce and review the key vocabulary used in writing.

-Review of grammar, punctuation, spelling, and capitalization is also needed.
-Sixth grade students haven't mastered all of these skills.
-In addition, interference from the student's native language which many times employs simpler grammar and no punctuation or capitalization will hinder students in developing good writing skills.
+A review of grammar, punctuation, spelling, and capitalization is also needed.
+Sixth-grade students haven't mastered all of these skills.
+Also, interference from the student's native language which many times employs simpler grammar and no punctuation or capitalization will hinder students in developing good writing skills.

 2. Generating Compound and Complex Sentences From Simple Sentences:

 A variety of simple, compound, and complex sentences will make writing much more lively and interesting to read.
 After the student is good at making simple sentences, the teacher should demonstrate and then give students practice in making compound sentences from simple sentences using the coordinators and, nor, but, or, yet, for, and so.
 Finally, the teacher can move into introducing dependent and independent clauses, and then the construction of complex sentences employing the subordinators because, since, after, although, when, and relative pronouns.